-All of the district except north of the Mokihinui River and east of Blacks Point which the collection service is provided North of the Mokihinui River (Karamea) Zone Locality 2.
-North of the Mokihinui River (Karamea) 1.
-All of the district except north of the Mokihinui River and east of Blacks Point to which the collection service is provided 2.
-North of the Mokihinui River (Karamea) 3.
-East of Blacks Point (Maruia) 3.
-East of Blacks Point (Maruia)
+1. All of the district except north of the Mokihinui River and east o which the collection service is provided

+f Blacks Point to

+2. North of the Mokihinui River (Karamea)

+3. East of Blacks Point (Maruia)

 The levels of service for each are: